DraftKings Promo Code: Get $150 Instantly For NBA Odds

-New customers can get $150 in bonus bets instantly for NBA odds when they register using the DraftKings Promo Code at DraftKings today.
+Sports bettors can sign up with the DraftKings Promo Code to get $150 in bonus bets instantly for NBA odds after registering on one of the best sports betting apps available.

-If a bettor is a first-time customer at DraftKings, physically located in a state with legalized sports betting, and at least 21 years old, they qualify to claim one of the best online sportsbook promo codes available from one of the top sports betting sites.
+If a bettor is a first-time customer at DraftKings, at least 21 years old, and physically located in a state with legalized sports betting, they are eligible for this lucrative bet $5 to get $150 in bonus bets instantly welcome offer at DraftKings today.

-Click on the "BET NOW" sign-up link below to register a new DraftKings account and place a $5 qualifying wager across any of the diverse selection of sports betting markets, bet types, and odds to receive $150 in bonus bets instantly after registering with the DraftKings Promo Code at sign-up today.
+Click on the "BET NOW" sign-up link above to register a new DraftKings account and place a $5 first bet on any preferred online sports betting market, bet type, and odds to receive $150 in bonus bets instantly.
+After signing up using the DraftKings Promo Code, sports bettors can opt-in to get up to $150 in additional No Sweat SGP tokens at DraftKings today.

 Sign Up With The DraftKings Promo Code To Get $150 Instantly For NBA Odds

-Sports bettors can sign up with the DraftKings Promo Code to get $150 instantly in bonus bets for NBA odds while wagering one one of the best sports betting apps in the country.
+New customers can sign up with the DraftKings Promo Code to get $150 in bonus bets instantly for NBA odds, along with up to three No Sweat SGP tokens each week, demonstrating why this is one of the best online sportsbook promo codes in the marketplace.

-Click on the "BET NOW" sign-up link below to register a new DraftKings account today.
+Click on the "BET NOW" button below to register a new DraftKings account today.
 This brings you to the new customer sign-up portal at DraftKings, prompting you to enter your personal identifying information, including your name, phone number, email address, and mailing address.
-Your DOB and the last four digits of your SSN are the final required fields to enter to complete the identity verification requirements at DraftKings.
+Your DOB and the last four digits of your SSN are the final required fields to enter to complete the identity verification process at DraftKings.

-After getting verified, make a qualifying deposit of at least $5 using any available payment methods supported at DraftKings, like PayPal and credit cards.
-Then, place a $5 first bet on any available sports betting market, bet type, and odds to earn $150 in bonus bets instantly.
+After getting verified, make a qualifying deposit of at least $5 using any preferred payment method available at DraftKings, like credit cards and PayPal.
+Then, place a $5 first bet on any available online sports betting market, bet type, and odds to get $150 in bonus bets instantly.

 Use The DraftKings Promo Code And Get $150 Instantly For NBA Odds

-New customers can use the DraftKings Promo Code and get $150 in bonus bets instantly for NBA odds after registering a new DraftKings account today.
+Sports bettors at DraftKings can use the DraftKings Promo Code and get $150 in bonus bets instantly for NBA odds, available on one of the top sports betting sites in the country.

-Sports bettors can place a $5 qualifying wager on any preferred sports betting market, bet type, and odds to seize $150 in bonus bets instantly.
-Bonus bets are sent as six $25 bonus bet credits that each possess a seven-day expiration date upon arrival in new DraftKings accounts.

-New customers at DraftKings also can opt into $150 in No Sweat SGP tokens, which become available on each eligible game day, three times per week.
-No Sweat SGP tokens have to be opted into using a real cash wager.
-If a qualifying wager, up to $50, settles as a loss, DraftKings sends a matching rebate back in the form of a single bonus bet credit.
-Every No Sweat SGP token must be an SGP or SGPx with at least three legs.
-No Sweat Bet tokens expire after the final game starts on an eligible game day at DraftKings.
+New DraftKings customers can simply place a $5 qualifying wager on any preferred online sports betting market, bet type, and odds to get $150 in bonus bets instantly.
+Bonus bet credits are funded as six $25 bonus bet credits, expiring after seven days in new DraftKings accounts.
+Sports bettors who sign up at DraftKings can also opt-in with a real cash wager, up to $50 per No Sweat Bet token, three times per week, receiving up to $150 in additional bonus bets by settling a qualifying wager as a loss.
+No Sweat Bet tokens must be wagered with an SGP or SGPx that contains at least three legs to qualify.
+No Sweat Bet tokens expire after the final game on an eligible game day begins.

-Bonus bets at DraftKings contain a 1x playthrough requirement, meaning bettors have to wager at least $150 before being able to make any withdrawal transactions.
-Bonus bets at DraftKings cannot be withdrawn, transferred, or used to opt into other ongoing promotional offers at DraftKings, which includes their bet $5 to get $150 in bonus bets instantly welcome bonus.
+Bonus bet credit at DraftKings possesses a 1x playthrough requirement, meaning bettors must place at least $150 in bets before being able to conduct any withdrawal transactions.
+DraftKings bonus bets cannot be withdrawn, transferred, or used to opt into other ongoing promotional offers at DraftKings, including its excellent bet $5 to get $150 in bonus bets instantly welcome bonus.
+Bonus bets staked on subsequent wagers are not included with any winnings earned,

 Get $150 Instantly For NBA Odds With The DraftKings Promo Code

-Sports bettors can get $150 in bonus bets instantly for NBA odds with the DraftKings Promo Code used during sign-up, along with an additional $150 in No Sweat SGP tokens, which require an opt-in and real cash wagered to yield a $50 bonus bet credit upon settling a losing qualifying wager.
+New customers can get $150 in bonus bets instantly for NBA odds with the DraftKings Promo Code after placing a $5 qualifying wager, plus up to $150 in additional bonus bets by opting into No Sweat SGP tokens, once a new DraftKings account has been registered successfully.

-Place a $5 first bet, a bonus bet, or any other real cash wager on any preferred sports betting markets, bet types, and odds at DraftKings, including NBA odds.
-Place wagers on moneyline and spread, or check out the NBA game props market to bet on first basket scorer and first half total.
+Place a $5 qualifying wager, any bonus bet credit, or any other real cash wager to place bets on an extensive selection of online sports betting markets, bet types, and odds, including NBA odds, like moneyline and total.
+Check out the NBA game props market at DraftKings, containing fun props such as first-basket scorer and first-quarter spread.

 Click on the "BET NOW" registration link below to sign up for a new DraftKings account and place a $5 qualifying wager to receive $150 in bonus bets instantly.
-There are also three different eligible game days to opt into No Sweat SGP tokens, each returning up to $50 with a losing qualifying wager.
-Sign up today using the DraftKings Promo Code to earn these exceptional bonuses at DraftKings today.
+Win or lose, newly registered DraftKings bettors can also opt into up to three No Sweat SGP tokens per week, earning up to $150 in additional bonus bet credits.
+Use the DraftKings Promo Code during sign-up for both of these fantastic DraftKings welcome bonuses today.

 This article is part of our Betting Promotions series.